rushipatilsawale/ML-Based-Demand-Renewable-Energy-Forecasting/README.md

 This project develops a forecasting system that combines historical electricity demand, weather information, machine learning, and advanced time-series techniques to forecast future energy requirements.

-The project will progressively expand from electricity demand forecasting toward renewable energy forecasting and energy-management analysis.
+The project progressively expands from electricity demand forecasting toward renewable energy forecasting and energy-management analysis.

 ---